Thanksgiving, 1921 Centre-Tulane

 The Chief and Uncle Charlie had always felt that football was a great way to allow the players on their teams to see the country.
 Many of the Kentuckians had never been out of the state before their travels with the squad.
 A good example was George Chinn.
 George was from a prominent family from Harrodsburg, Kentucky and first left the state when the train taking the team to the 1920 Harvard game crossed the Ohio River and entered Cincinnati.

-It was a pleasant journey for the team, watching the scenery flash by, playing cards, eating meals in the dining car, sleeping overnight, and arriving fresh and ready to go, nearly 24 hours later, at 9:55 Wednesday morning in a city where the temperature was hovering around 70 degrees.
+It had been a pleasant journey for the team, watching the scenery flash by, playing cards, eating meals in the dining car, sleeping overnight, and arriving fresh and ready to go, nearly 24 hours later, at 9:55 Wednesday morning in a city where the temperature was hovering around 70 degrees.

 As always, the Colonels were met by a warm reception.
-After meeting with the welcoming committee and reporters, they were quickly on their way to Heinemann Park, also known as Pelican Park, home of the New Orleans Pelicans, a Southern Association AA minor league baseball team.
+After meeting with the welcoming committee and reporters, they were quickly on their way for a workout at Heinemann Park, opened in 1915, also known as Pelican Park, home of the New Orleans Pelicans, a Southern Association AA minor league baseball team.

 F. Edward Hebert was a Tulane student who was the sports editor of the school's newspaper, the "Hullabaloo."
 He also covered the college's sports for the New Orleans "Times-Picayune."